Projectwerk2-2018/Measurements_Components/README.md

 When you apply the power to the sensor it will take about 4.140 seconds to startup.
 This pattern will always be the same, I think.

 Afterwards the out will be zero if there is no movement.
 Otherwise you'll see pulses by every movement.
 Some pulses are longer than others.
-Because the sensor sees more movement or the object comes closer to the sensor.
+Because the sensor sees more movement or the object comes closer to the sensor, I think.

  ![Image movement PIR](meting/PIR_movement.PNG)